ylashin/deep-learning-workshop/README.md

 * Some Azure credit in the range of AUD 20 or more for provisioning a VM & Kubernetes cluster.
 * NVIDIA GPU, I tested the setup on a GTX 770 just to confirm the easy samples will work on older cards.
 Heavier models will be trained on Azure VMs.
-* [NVIDIA Cuda Toolkit 9.0](https://developer.nvidia.com/cuda-90-download-archive), install base Installer then all patches.
+* [NVIDIA Cuda Toolkit 9.0](https://developer.nvidia.com/cuda-90-download-archive), install base installer but use custom installation and **uncheck everything except Cuda, and under that, uncheck everything except Development and Runtime**.
+Install all patches as well.
 * Download [NVIDIA cuDNN 7.1](https://developer.nvidia.com/cudnn), pick a version matching Cuda Toolkit 9.0 above.
 Run the first 4 steps of [this installation guide](https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html#installwindows).
 No need for the 5th step about configuring linker in Visual Studio.

     ![cuDNN Download](https://i.imgur.com/yqob1lK.png)